 Another yes.
 And that’s what makes influencer marketing so successful.
 The most effective programs take in all aspects of marketing and communications – from media and analyst relations all the way to social media engagement – to fully round out your approach.
 There are so many different influencers out there, you don’t want to miss out on any of them.

-2. Is it earned, owned or paid?
+2. Is influencer marketing an earned, owned or paid strategy?

 Yes to all of the above.
 Influencer interactions can take a variety of different forms.